McKinsey & Company: Fine for insider trading by investment affiliate

 In February 2019, The New York Times ran a series of articles about McKinsey and the in-house hedge fund it operates – McKinsey Investment Office, or MIO Partners.
 The articles claimed that there was "potential for undisclosed conflicts of interest between the fund's investments and the advice the firm sells to clients", since the hedge fund could benefit from the inside knowledge obtained through management consulting services.
 The firm responded that "MIO and McKinsey employ separate staffs.
 MIO staff have no nonpublic knowledge of McKinsey clients.
 For the vast majority of assets under management, decisions about specific investments are made by third-party managers."

 In 2019, McKinsey paid the Justice Department $15 million from fees earned to settle allegations relating to failure to disclose potential conflict in three bankruptcy cases that the firm had advised.
-In 2021, MIO Partners, an affiliate of McKinsey & Co. that invests almost $31 billion of money on behalf of its employees, was fined $18 million by the US regulator, SEC.
-The SEC said some of the same people making investment decisions for MIO Partners were McKinsey & Co. employees who had visibility into confidential information for companies for which McKinsey was consulting.
+In 2021, MIO Partners, was fined $18 million by the SEC, which said some of the same people making investment decisions for MIO Partners were McKinsey employees who had visibility into confidential information for companies for which McKinsey was consulting.
 The SEC claimed that MIO Partners had advanced knowledge of upcoming mergers, bankruptcy, and financial results announcements for companies that the firm was consulting.